In Volleyball what Is a Libero

 An excellent libero possesses a number of qualities that set them apart from other players.
 A player is born with many of these characteristics, but others can be developed with the right teaching and guidance.

-1. Size:
+1. Size

 When it comes to height, the libero position in volleyball is the most varied.
 The libero used to be a smaller athlete.
 Since the center of gravity was already lower than the earth, a small profile seemed to make it easier to reach balls faster.
 However, since there are many athletes who are tall and swift, the way people think about this has altered.

-2. Sportsmanship:
+2. Sportsmanship

 The libero must be athletic whether they are big or tiny.
 The libero frequently runs, dives, and slides all over the back row during games to apply effective defensive pressure to the opposition.
 They must be quick to transition from one corner to the other, as well as to the ground, and back up again.

-3. Expectation:
+3. Expectation

 Before the ball is even hit, the best liberos always anticipate where it will land.
 To be able to anticipate their opponent’s option of hitting position, they have learned how to read the opponent and their offensive tendencies.
-In a game as fast-paced as volleyball, any advantage obtained by foreseeing the play before it occurs is essential.

-4. Reliable:
+4. Reliable

-The libero must have quick forgetfulness, just like a quarterback who has made an interception in football.
-Even though most liberos are proficient passers and diggers, they frequently miss out on scoring chances.
 A missed dig needs to be swiftly forgotten because there’s a good chance the ball will soon be heading back in their direction again.
 A quality libero’s ability to maintain confidence even when plays don’t always go as intended is crucial to their continued success.

-5. Alert:
+5. Alert

-The libero serves as the team’s defensive component and is always required to be on guard.
-They must stay tuned in throughout the game because they aren’t frequently engaged in the offensive play.
 It is possible for the libero to get lost before the rival hitter approaches.
 No matter whether they are simply covering a hitter or getting ready to play an overpass, the highest-level libero is always engaged in the play.

-6. Good Setter:
+6. Good Setter

 If a setter is removed from the action, the libero usually steps in as the backup.
 This might happen if the setter receives the serve first and passes, or if the setter merely gets backed up in traffic and cannot reach the ball.
 The best liberos frequently have strong setting skills as well, making them excellent backups.

-How Does the Libero Contribute to the Play?
+How Does The Libero Contribute To The Play?

 In serve-receive scenarios, the libero is primarily in charge of passing.
 Frequently, the libero is in charge of a larger portion of the court than the other squad members.
 The libero’s primary duty is to pass the ball accurately so that the team can run the offense effectively because she is there to contribute ball control to the game.
-In order to keep the action going, the libero must dig deep and get a hand on every ball.
-The libero must pursue every ball she can because she has no real attack duties.
-If the setter digs the ball or it moves out of the setter’s range, she might also be in charge of setting.

 How to Improve as a Libero?